 San Diego is headquarters for conducting all Maritime Law Enforcement, enforcing Federal Law including Recreational and Commercial Regulations, Illegal Immigration, and Drug Enforcement from the U.S. border with Mexico to as far north as San Mateo Pt.
 The station remains on alert, day and night for Search and Rescue, mostly recreation boaters in distress and cruise medivacs.
 Also, ensuring Homeland Security, the station escorts each cruise ship and some Navy assets entering and leaving San Diego Bay.
 View the many vehicles used to protect our waters and protect our countries.
 This include helicopters and a number of different water vehicles equipped to handle just about anything

-Lunch at the Park!
+Lunch with the Owners!

-Dinner at the Shack.
 The owners and founders of San Diego Bay Adventures Bruce & Gail had their first date here 28 years ago.
 Bruce was 34 and Gail was 26.
 After there enjoyable dinner they strolled along the water front where their casual conversation turned a little more serious.
 In the blink of an eye they found themselves in each other’s arms doing what young couples do.
 Yes the first kiss there on the boardwalk.
 The rest is History.
 The first baby came along a year and half later Hanna there daughter.
 Then Bruce always wanted to go sailing (cruising) so after just 5 years of marriage they set sail with their young 3 year old on a adventure of a lifetime.
 They sailed out of San Diego where Bruce learned to sail, turned left and headed to Mexico for two years on there 53′ Trimaran.
 Oops forgot to mention that Gail was 7 months pregnant with our soon to be delivered son Joshua.
 After sailing a couple months we pulled into Puerto Vallarta Mexico.
 Found a little clinic paid the doctor $400 and now we had two children.
 Ten days later we set Sail to Acapulco but not until we got Josh his Consulate Certificate of Birth and registered him as a Mexican citizen.
 Fast forward to today 28 years later we are on our 7th year in business and Hanna is a personal trainer, circus performer, actress and Josh is a San Diego City Lifeguard.

 Hope you enjoyed our story as there is a lot more to it so come join us for the 2 hour Private Exclusive Jet Ski Tour and learn more about our Journeys’